suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 Verify the integrity of a Dependency Manifest.
 When a Manifest Processor executes suit-condition-dependency-integrity, it performs the following operations:

-1. Evaluate any Delegation Chains
-2. Verify the signature of the Manifest hash
+1. Verify the signature of the Manifest hash
-3. Compare the Manifest hash to the provided hash
+2. Compare the Manifest hash to the provided hash
-4. Verify the Manifest against the Manifest hash
+3. Verify the Manifest against the Manifest hash

 If any of these steps fails, the Manifest Process MUST immediately Abort.